outcomesinsights/generalized_data_model/README.md

 ## exposures

 - To capture drug and device data
-- Drugs and devices captured in the clinical_codes table should remain in the clinical_codes table.
+- Drugs and device records recorded in the clinical_codes table should remain in the clinical_codes table (e.g., HCPCS drug codes)
-- Could include devices if they are reported separately from procedures.
-Note that these may be text entries and may have mis-spellings (e.g., MedAssets and other text-based data sources).
+- Could include devices if they are reported separately from their associated procedures.
+Note that these may be text entries and may have mis-spellings.
 Mapping to a vocabulary may or may not be possible.
-- Vocabularies
+- Example vocabularies
   - NDC
   - RxNorm
   - Prodcodes (CPRD)